Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

       - `head` is the command.

       - `-n` is the option.
 This specific option requires a parameter.

       - `4` is the parameter for the `-n` option.
-      - `logfile1.txt` is the argument for the head command.

       - `logfile1.txt` is the argument for the `head` command.